lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 #### A Simple Solution

-Here's a simple solution to this problem, both text and visual
+Here's a simple solution to this problem

 * Broadcast (copy) the incoming stream into two streams.
 For convenience and visual clarity, let's call the two new streams up and down.
 * Leave the up stream unchanged
 * Queue a sliding window and calulate the moving average on the down stream
 * Zip and merge the up and down stream elements together to produce the final quote stream containing the original data along with the moving average

 And, the corresponding Akka Streams code.
-Note that this example was coded against Akka Streams 1.0-RC2 and that it uses the flow DSL (~>) operator.
+Note that this example was coded against Akka Streams 1.0-RC2 and that it uses the flow DSL (~>) operator

 ````scala
   def bollinger(window: Int = defaultWindow) = Flow() { implicit b =>